urbanjost/general-purpose-fortran/README.md

      git clone https://github.com/urbanjost/general-purpose-fortran.git
      cd general-purpose-fortran
      fpm test  # build and then run unit tests
+     # do it again with a different compiler
+     fpm build --compiler ifort --c-compiler gcc --flag -coarray
 ```

 or just list it as a dependency in your fpm.toml project file.